Bad weather moves into Eastern states; 5 dead in South

-North Carolina had the most customers without electricity on Friday, followed by Pennsylsvania, according to poweroutages.us.
-The outages matched states that were under high wind and winter weather advisories issued by the National Weather Service.

-Forecasters warned that the storm system could bring gusts of 50 mph to 60 mph from the Carolinas into New England, potentially toppling rain-soaked trees and making driving hazardous.
+It took nearly three weeks last year to recover the body of an 18-year-old who was in a Jeep that got swept into the water in the same area.

+The National Weather Service was using radar data and making damage assessments to confirm many reports of tornadoes touching down, including spots in Virginia and Maryland, near the nation’s capital, meteorologist Isha Renta told the AP.
+In the Tampa, Florida, area, tornadoes blew a tree onto a mobile home, trapping an elderly woman, and toppled a construction crane along interstate 275.

-As much as four inches of snow fell overnight in Ohio, part of a band of snowy weather stretching from Tennessee to Maine.
-Blowing snow contributed to several accidents in the Akron area, and the Ohio Department of Transportation urged people to make room for nearly 1,300 state crews working to improve the icy conditions.
+The dangerous winds formed the leading edge of a band of weather that stretched from Tennessee to Maine on Friday, blowing snow into northern states.
+As much as 4 inches (10 centimeters) fell overnight in Ohio, contributing to car accidents in the Akron area, and the Ohio Department of Transportation urged people to make room for nearly 1,300 state crews working to improve the icy conditions.

-The weather destroyed mobile homes in Mississippi and Alabama, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.
-Rain kept falling over a path of splintered trees and sagging power lines that stretched from Louisiana into Virginia.

-School districts canceled classes in state after state as bad weather rolled through.

-Up to 8 inches of snow was predicted in West Virginia, while Virginia Gov. Ralph Northam declared a state of emergency because of heavy rains and extreme flooding.
-More than 500 people in southwestern Virginia had to be rescued from their homes amid flooding, he said in a statement.
+Up to 8 inches (20 centimeters) of snow was predicted in West Virginia, and Gov. Ralph Northam declared a state of emergency in Virginia, where he said more than 500 people had to be rescued from their homes as the waters rose.

-Meanwhile, the Tennessee Valley Authority warned that people residing near rivers and lakes should prepare for rapidly changing water levels.
-The TVA is managing rising water behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.
+Citing floods, rain, snow, power outages or all of the above, many school districts canceled classes in state after state.

+Earlier, the weather destroyed mobile homes in Mississippi, Alabama and Florida, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.

 Authorities confirmed five storm-related fatalities, in Alabama, South Carolina, North Carolina and Tennessee.

-One person was killed and another was injured as high winds destroyed two mobile homes near the town of Demopolis, Alabama, the Storm Prediction Center reported.
-The victim, Anita Rembert, was in one of the homes with her husband, child and two grandchildren, said Kevin McKinney, emergency management director for Marengo County.
-A man was injured but the children were unhurt, he said.
+Anita Rembert was killed and her husband was injured, but their child and two grandchildren were unhurt as high winds destroyed two mobile homes near the town of Demopolis, Alabama, according to the county’s emergency management director, Kevin McKinney.
+They emerged to a scene littered with plywood, insulation, broken trees and twisted metal.

-High winds there left roadsides strewn with plywood, insulation, broken trees and twisted metal.
-The National Weather Service was checking the site for signs of a tornado.

-At least four people died in vehicles that were hit by falling trees or lost control in rain-slicked roads or floods.
-Authorities pleaded with motorists to avoid driving where they couldn’t see the pavement.
+At least four other people died in vehicles that were hit by falling trees or lost control in heavy rain or floods.
+Authorities pleaded with motorists to avoid driving where they can’t see the pavement.

 A driver died in South Carolina when a tree fell on an SUV near Fort Mill, Highway Patrol Master Trooper Gary Miller said.
 The driver’s name wasn’t immediately released.